hyperboria/docs/proxying.md

     return "DIRECT";
 }
 ```
-Also available as direct link: [cjdns.pac](https://gist.githubusercontent.com/Kubuxu/768735a1c39ce0f5ec03/raw/a8cf4baac722a45f9663a163492af6782884a155/cjsnds.pac)
+Also available as a file in this repo: [cjdns.pac](/cjdns.pac)

 This PAC file uses SOCKS5 connection with proxy server on `localhost` at port `8080`.
-If you are using different port, you have to change it accordingly.
+If you'd like to use a different port, you have to change it accordingly.

-Use this PAC file for `Automatic proxy configuration` option which is available in most browsers.
+Use this PAC file for `Automatic Proxy Configuration` option which is available in most browsers and other proxy management solutions.